since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 * Whenever you have disadvantage on a melee attack roll you make with the weapon, the target takes bludgeoning damage equal to your Strength modifier (minimum of 0) if the attack misses but the higher of the two d20 rolls would have hit.
 * If a creature moves 5 feet or more while within your reach, you may use your reaction to attempt to knock the creature prone by attacking with your axe handle.
 If you hit with the attack, the target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + your Strength modifier) or be knocked prone.
 If the target is knocked prone, its speed is reduced to 0 until the end of its current turn.

-At 6th level [...]
+At 6th level, on your turn, when you score a critical hit with an axe or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.

 #### Credits

 Skáld created by Marc Garrett using elements from PHB, Unearthed Arcana, and "Odyssey of the Dragonlords" Hoplite.
-Art is taken from "Raiders of the North Sea" game from Renegade Studios.
+Art is taken from "Raiders of the North Sea."

 ```